-Mr. Speaker, I was very pleased that the government's new Nunavut 3000 Housing plan indicates that up to 100 new public housing units, affordable housing units, and market housing units are planned for Kugaaruk and Taloyoak over the next few years.
+Mr. Speaker, I was very pleased that the government's new Nunavut 3000 Housing Plan indicates that up to 100 new public housing units, affordable housing units, and market housing units are planned for Kugaaruk and Taloyoak over the next few years.

-Can the minister provide a [clearer] timetable for the construction of the new public housing units in both communities?
+Mr. Speaker, can the minister provide a clearer timetable for the construction of the new public housing units in both communities?
 Thank you, Mr. Speaker.

 Speaker: Hon.
-Minister responsible for Nunavut Housing Corporation, Mr. Kusugak.
+Minister responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 I also thank the member for asking that question.

-Mr. Speaker, for the fiscal year 2023-24, the construction will commence during the winter season.
-There will be 20 units built in Taloyoak and for the fiscal year 2024-25 winter season, another 10 units will be constructed in Kugaaruk.
+Mr. Speaker, for the fiscal year 2023-24, construction will commence for 20 units in Taloyoak, and for the fiscal year 2024-25, another 10 units will be constructed in Kugaaruk.
 Thank you, Mr. Speaker.